What is premature ejaculation?

 Acquired PE is more likely caused by life events that may activate performance anxiety.
 This performance anxiety may be related to your sexual performance or anxiety related to a particular sexual situation.
 New relationships and inexperience may also be a cause of acquired premature ejaculation.

 Acquired PE may be caused by erectile dysfunction, i.e. a need for more intense sexual stimulation to get and maintain an erection, or anxiety about the erection problem itself.
+Relationship problems, depression, and chronic stress can also lead to acquired PE.

 How long should a man last before ejaculation?